Adastram1/tray_manager/README.md

 my_submenu = Submenu("My Submenu")
 ```

-To add an item to the submenu, you can use the .add() function as followed :
+To add an item to the submenu, use the `.add()` function as followed :

 ```python
 from tray_manager import Submenu, Label